HiteshArya10/HiteshArya10/README.md

 📚 Currently continuing my education through NIOS (Open Board)
 🎯 Preparing for higher studies in technology
 💡 Committed to continuous learning and long-term growth
+🚀 Founder of HitSanX — a personal tech initiative focused on AI, development, and digital innovation.

 Since 2020, I’ve dedicated myself to mastering programming, development, and creative tools — building a strong technical foundation.